Close

 Cost of Attendance (COA) - Student Aid Index (SAI) - Other Financial Assistance (OFA) = Remaining (Unmet) Need

-Once a student’s financial need--or full cost of attendance--is met, however that happens, the student has no further need of financial aid.
+Once a student’s financial need--or full cost of attendance--is met, however that happens, the student has no further eligibility for financial aid.

 An overaward occurs when a student’s aid package exceeds either their total calculated financial need or their COA.
 If a scholarship results in an overaward, the financial aid package must be adjusted to comply with federal and state regulations.
 Whenever possible, adjustments are made in this order: parent and student loans first, then Federal Work Study (unless the student is actively employed), and finally grants.